Church Statute of Prince Yaroslav: History

 Konstantin Nevolin, Altksey Pavlov, Vasily Klyuchevsky, Aleksandr Lototsky, V. Chernov, Mikhail Tikhomirov, Serafim Yushkov, A. Kartashov and Yaroslav Schapov attributed the emergence of the statute to Pre-Mongol Period (before the first half of the 13th century).
 Nikolay Karamzin, Yevgeny Golubinsky, Nikolay Suvorov and Aleksandr Zimin - to the 13th-14th centuries.

 Serafim Yushkov considered that only introduction and conclusion of the statute belonged to Yaroslav Vladimirovich.
 The rest of the text (code of law) was written at the middle of the 12th century.

 Meaning

 The statute particularly concerns rules of family law: adultery, illegal marriage, divorce and others, and also sanctions against moral violation.
-Some offences, suppressed in Byzantium by ecclesiastical sanctions (penance, etc.), were suppressed by secular criminal punishment (monetary penalties, etc.) in the Old Russian state.
+Some offences, suppressed in Byzantium by ecclesiastical sanctions (penance, etc.), were suppressed by secular criminal punishment (monetary penalties, etc.) in the Kievan Rus'.
 The statute also reflected medieval right-privilege: punishment was differentiated by estate (social group) of victim.
 According to Vasily Klyuchevsky the church court, described in the statute, deepened the concept of crime, expanded the concept of sanity and established sanction for prevention of violation.

 Copies

 The original has not survived.
 The statute is survived in more than 90 copies (since 15th century), united in six redactions.
-These copies are a part of various Old Russian collections of laws, including Kormchiye.
+These copies are a part of various Rus' collections of laws, including Kormchiye.